oorkan/oorkan.dev/content/blog/no-category/will programmer lose their jobs because of gpt3.md

 **Reason No. 3 - Progress 🚀**

 It’s a question for philosophical debate what progress really means.
-But since we don’t have time for that, let’s assume that humanity is constantly progressing from the start of its history.
+But since we don’t have time for that, let’s assume that humanity is constantly progressing from the beginning of its history.
 If looking from this prisme, then the world is moving towards the tendency for making our lives easier.
 Programming languages evolved since the last century and the way we write software now is way easier than people were doing in the 80s, for example.
 But the constant improvement of programming languages can’t be limitless.
 The goal is to provide us human-interactable interface where we can talk with a computer in plain English - the most productive programming language in my opinion.

 &nbsp;

 **Conclusion**

-If we summarize the points above, then it’s clear, that the programming, as we understand it right now, will transform dramatically.
-This will happen because the technology will provide businesses new tools giving them an ability to directly interact with the computer without a need to hold a programmer as a 3rd party between their business logic and its software implementation.
+If we summarize the points above, then it’s clear, that the programming, as we understand it now, will transform dramatically.
+This will happen because the technology will provide businesses new tools giving them the ability to directly interact with a computer without a need to hold a programmer as a 3rd party between their business logic and its software implementation.
 For most of us, this will cut jobs and salaries in certain programming fields.

 **What areas will be affected first?**